 rm -rf ~/code/group git clone -o staff https://github.com/Berkeley-CS162/group0.git ~/code/group cd ~/code/group

 This should allow you to pull the starter code with

-git pull staff master.
+git pull staff main.

 Next, add a pre-commit hook that will format your code according to our linting standards.